mosaic-design-system/docs/src/forms/select.md

       ### Minimum required options

       A **Select** should only be used if there are six or more options to choose from.
-If the user has fewer options to choose from, then you can use radio buttons instead, or checkboxes for answers that require multiple answers.
+If the user has fewer options to choose from, then you can use [Radio buttons](/forms/radio-buttons) instead, or [Checkboxes](/forms/checkbox) for answers that require multiple answers.

       ### Select sizing